influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 ---

-If your Docker configuration is valid and you’re able to connect to the container registry, that command will succeed and return the JSON manifest of that Docker image, which looks similar to:
+If your Docker configuration is valid and you’re able to connect to the container registry, the command succeeds and the output is the JSON manifest for the Docker image, similar to the following:

 {{< expand-wrapper >}}
 {{% expand "View JSON manifest" %}}